FAQ – Frequently Asked Questions

 Is diving in cenotes dangerous?

 Diving in general may be dangerous if it is not done the proper way.
 An experienced cenote guide is more than recommended.
 And that’s why we are diving only with certified divers.
 The overhead environment itself is not a hazard in cavern diving.
 The environment in which we practice cavern diving is safe and regulated.
 A full security and safety briefing is done before every cenote dive.

 Do you provide all the gear?

-Yes, the Cenote Guy provides you all the gears you need while diving in cenotes.
+Yes, the Cenote Guy provides you all the gear you need while diving in cenotes.
 It’s free of charge.

 Where is your shop, where do we meet?

 For you to benefit a better price, we do not have a physical shop.
 All is done online.
 However, we have a Store in which our gears are rinsed and prepared.

 Whenever we meet you our truck is coming with your gears already loaded in the trunk.
 The day before the dive we are asking you height, weight and shoe size.
 Spare gears are available in the trunk for you to feel comfortable and warm.
 During the booking process our meeting location is communicated.